Extensive entanglement between coupled Tomonaga-Luttinger liquids in and out of equilibrium: Preliminaries

 which preserves the canonical commutation relation.
 We emphasize that the antisymmetric (relative) and symmetric (common) phases $\hat{\phi}^{\pm}(z)$ commute and can be measured simultaneously at single-shot level in experiments \cite{murtadho2025measurement, van2018projective, murtadho2025systematic}, thereby providing access to the individual phase profiles $\hat{\phi}^{A,B}(z)$ up to a constant.
 In the $\pm$ basis, the Hamiltonian decouples into Luttinger liquid in the symmetric sector and a sine-Gordon model in the antisymmetric sector \cite{gritsev2007linear, schweigler2017experimental}

-In Eq. \eqref{eq:KG_hamiltonian}, we used a harmonic approximation for the cosine term valid in the strong coupling regime (when $J$ dominates over other couplings), giving a Gaussian model for the coupled systems.
+In Eq. \eqref{eq:KG_hamiltonian}, we have used a harmonic approximation for the cosine term valid in the strong coupling regime (when $J$ dominates over other couplings), giving a Gaussian model for the coupled systems.
 In this paper, we focus on this Gaussian limit where tunneling only adds a mass term to the antisymmetric sector, realizing the Klein-Gordon field \cite{tajik2023experimental, tajik2023verification,gluza2022mechanisms}.

-The underlying tunnel-coupled Hamiltonian can be diagonalized using a Bogoliubov transformation, resulting in two-species bosonic theory comprising a massless mode ($+$) and a massive ($-$) mode.
+Up to second-order in the phase and density fields, the Hamiltonian can be diagonalized using a Bogoliubov transformation, resulting in two-species bosonic theory comprising a massless mode ($+$) and a massive ($-$) mode (see \ref{appdxA}).
 The diagonalized Hamiltonian of the non-zero momentum modes is given by

 where $k$ are the momentum of the quasiparticles, and $\hat{b}_k^{\pm}$ are the associated bosonic annihilation operators.
 For a free dispersion of the form $E_k = (\hbar k)^2/2m$, the Bogoliubov energy spectrum of the massless ($\varepsilon_k^+$) and massive ($\varepsilon_k^-$) modes are \cite{mora2003extension, petrov2003bose, whitlock2003relative}